Ruggero1912/AIDE-unipi/README.md

 - Alessio Serra (Data Mining project FederatedDBScan, Cloud Computing Project 20-21)
 - Marco Simoni (Cloud Computing Project 20-21)
 - Pietro Tempesti (Mobile questions)
-- Olgerti Xhanej (Large Scale project PokemonGo, Mobile project ChatApp with Emotional State Recognition)
+- Olgerti Xhanej (Large Scale project PokemonGo, Mobile project ChatApp with Emotional State Recognition, Distributed Systems project Auction Handler)

 If you want to be added to the contributors list or to be removed,